-- Part of an undergraduate degree Courses are taken for college credit as a concentration within the B.S. in Human Services (see program chart above).
-Full tuition is charged. - Professional education option Courses are taken for professional education credits only; the cost is reduced.
+- Part of an undergraduate degree For college credit within the B.S. in Human Services or B.A. in Psychology (see program charts).
+Full tuition is charged; eligible for financial aid. - Professional education option For professional education credits only.
+Cost is reduced; eligible for financial aid.